CHRISTMAS DEAL: Get 6 months free on all Yearly Plans (50% off).

 • Fully AI-generated content: 5%

-The numbers also match user habits, with readers spending about 4.2 minutes on human-written articles versus 1.8 minutes on AI-made ones.
-Human content also gets 3.5 times more shares on social media.
+The numbers also line up with how people behave online.
+Readers spend about 4.2 minutes on human-written articles, compared to just 1.8 minutes on AI-made ones.
+And human content gets shared way more too, about 3.5 times more shares on social media.

-Across many industries, sites mostly using human-written content keep steady or improve their rankings during Google updates, while those relying heavily on AI see more ups and downs.
+Across a lot of different industries, sites that mostly use human-written content tend to keep their rankings steady or even improve during Google updates.
+But sites that rely heavily on AI content see their rankings jump around a lot more, with more ups and downs.

 Tips for Using AI Tools Well

-AI tools like ChatGPT, Claude, and Gemini can be very helpful for creating content if you use them wisely.
-Here are some simple tips to get the most out of ChatGPT and Claude while keeping your content good:
+AI tools like ChatGPT, Claude, and Gemini can be super helpful for creating content if you use them the right way.
+They’re not magic or anything, but they can save a lot of time.
+So, here are some simple tips to get the most out of ChatGPT and Claude while still keeping your content actually good:

-First, decide what you want to achieve before you start using Gemini or any AI tool.
-This will help you get content that fits your needs better.
-You can use ChatGPT to brainstorm ideas or make first drafts since it’s good at clear and engaging conversations.
+First, figure out what you want to do before you jump into Gemini or any AI tool.
+Like, have a clear goal in your head.
+This makes it way easier to get content that really fits what you need.
+You can use ChatGPT to brainstorm ideas or write first drafts, since it’s really good at making clear and engaging conversations and just getting words on the page.

-When you polish your content with Claude, focus on the details of language and tone so the final text matches your brand’s style.
-Finally, always check and edit what the AI creates to keep your work accurate and high quality.
+When you polish your content with Claude, pay attention to the details in the language and the tone, so the final text actually matches your brand’s style and doesn’t feel random.
+And yeah, always read through and edit what the AI creates.
+Don’t just copy paste it.
+That’s how you keep your work accurate and high quality in the end.

 1. Use AI as a Research Helper

-• Come up with topic groups and content ideas
+• Use it to come up with topic groups and new content ideas when you’re kinda stuck

-• Keep up with the newest trends in AI content tools like ChatGPT 5 and Claude 4
+• Keep an eye on the newest trends in AI content tools like ChatGPT 5 and Claude 4 so you don’t fall behind

 2. Set Up a Human-AI Teamwork System